asindel/SliTraNet/README.md

 - Bounding box labels in: "/videos/PHASE_bounding_box_list.txt"

-Bounding box labels define the rectangle of the slide area in the format: Videoname,x0,y0,x1,y1 Here one example test_bounding_box_list.txt file (the header needs to be included):
+Bounding box labels define the rectangle of the slide area in the format: Videoname,x0,y0,x1,y1

+Here one example test_bounding_box_list.txt file (the header needs to be included):
 Video,x0,y0,x1,y1
 Architectures_1,38,57,1306,1008
 Architectures_2,38,57,1306,1008

 ### Pretrained weights

-The pretrained weights of SliTraNet from the paper are in the folder: "/weights"
+The pretrained weights of SliTraNet from the paper can be downloaded [here](https://drive.google.com/drive/folders/1aQDVplbbpt-zgH2O1q7685AZ1hl0BsVV?usp=sharing).
+Move them into the folder: "/weights"

 ### SliTraNet Inference: